techx/quill/README.md

 The repository has been signed up to Dependabot, an automated dependency management tool.
 Dependabot automatically checks for updates for any outdated or insecure requirements and it will open a pull request for each one of them.
 To parametrize the tool further please [look here.](https://dependabot.com/docs/config-file/)

 ## Testing

+### Jest

+Basic Jest testing has been implemented in the `test.js` file.
+Currently the only test is to check that the `/login` page returns a HTTP 200 status code.
+These tests can be run using the `npm run test` command.
+More Jest tests including snapshots and unit tests should be added as features are created or updated.

 ### Accessibility